rolling stones buffalo 1978 COVERFlashback

 Fireworks and Guitars: The Stones Light Up Buffalo

-The Buffalo crowd, tens of thousands strong, was treated to a setlist packed with new material from Some Girls, which had just dropped weeks earlier.
-Songs like Miss You, Shattered, and Beast of Burden pulsed with urgency, while older hits like Jumpin’ Jack Flash and Brown Sugar reminded everyone that the Stones could still hit as hard as ever.
+The Buffalo crowd, tens of thousands strong, was treated to a setlist packed with new material from the Some Girls album, which had just dropped weeks earlier.
+Songs like Miss You, Shattered and Beast of Burden pulsed with urgency, while older hits like Jumpin’ Jack Flash and Brown Sugar reminded everyone that the Stones could still hit as hard as ever.
 The band’s sound was leaner and meaner, echoing the punk and disco vibes of the era without ever losing their rock ‘n’ roll edge.

 The 1978 tour marked a major shift—gone were the elaborate props and costumes of earlier years.
 Instead, the Stones let the music do the talking, and Buffalo got the message loud and clear.
 Keith Richards, cool and ragged as ever, slashed through riffs with punkish precision, while Charlie Watts held it all together with effortless cool.